vcampmany/mcv-m5/week_summaries/week2.md

 We have added the following files:
 * `models/wideresnet.py`: this is the Keras implementation of the Wide Residual Network used for Imagenet presented [here](https://arxiv.org/pdf/1605.07146.pdf).
 The original code is from Torch and can be found [here](https://github.com/szagoruyko/wide-residual-networks/tree/master/pretrained).
 The author also provides the weights of the network trained on Imagenet, so the implementation allows to either train the model from scratch or load the weights trained on Imagenet.
 * `models/inceptionV3.py`: explain
-* `models/resnet.py`: explain
+* `models/resnet.py`: Keras implementaion of the [ResNet](https://arxiv.org/pdf/1512.03385.pdf).
+As the model is already implemented in keras we just needed to integrate the model to our framework.
-* `models/keras_vgg16_l2reg.py`: explain
+* `models/keras_vgg16_l2reg.py`: We have adapted the Keras model of the VGG16 network to accept l2 regularization (weight decay).
+The call has the same format as the Keras one, but we have added an extra argument to the function call the l2 regularization trade off.
 * `script analyze dataset`: explain

 ## Results
-In this section we report the results obtained in the set set of different datasets.
+In this section we report the results obtained in the test set of different datasets.

 | TT100K            | Loss   | Accuracy  |
 | ----------------- |:------:| :-----:|